Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering: EXPERIMENTS AND ANALYSIS

 \subsection{Experiment Settings}

 The ConvS2S model has 512 hidden units for both encoders and decoders.
 All embeddings, including the output produced by the decoder before the final linear layer, have a dimensionality of 768.
 This setup allows the encoders to concatenate with patch embeddings from ViT model.
 To avoid overfitting, dropout is applied on the embeddings, decoder output, and the input of the convolutional blocks with a retaining probability of 0.5.
+Teacher forcing with probability of 0.5 in the is also applied in the architecture to accelerate the training progress.

 Many experiments are carried out in order to evaluate the proposed approach toward the VLSP-EVJVQA challenge.
-We begin by initializing the baseline result of ConvS2S without using any image information.
-This mean that the generated answers are completely based on the answer-question dependencies learned by the model during the training phase.
-We then sequentially add hint and image features to the input sequence and study their effect on the overall performance.
+Typically, the training and evaluation of ConvS2S model is conducted using four types of input sequence: question only, question-image, question-hint and question-hint-image.
+First, we initialize the baseline result of ConvS2S with only question as input sequence and no image information.
+This scenario is similar to the Knowledge-based question answering (KBQA) task in that the generated answers are entirely based on the question-answer dependencies learned during the training phase.
+The second experiment involved image features combined with question as typical VQA approach.
+We then add visual hints to the input sequences used in the two prior experiments and investigate their effect on overall performance.

 Because of the limitation in computational resources as well as the strict timeline of the competition, we only deploy the fine-tuned ViLT-B/32 with 200K pretraining steps and pre-trained OFA$_{\mathrm{large}}$ with 472M parameters for hints inference given the question and image.
-To have the comparative result, we set up the same hyperparameters for all experiments.
-The models are trained in 30 epochs using Adam optimizer with a fixed learning rate of 2.50e-4 and batch size of 128.
+For feature extraction from image, we deploy pre-trained ViT-B/16 with base-sized version.
+To have the comparative result, we set up the same hyperparameters for all experiments with ConvS2S.
+The model is trained in 30 epochs with batch size of 128 using Adam optimizer with a fixed learning rate of 2.50e-4.
 After each epoch, the performance loss on the train and development sets is calculated using the Cross-Entropy Loss function.

 The proposed architecture and SOTA vision and language models are implemented in PyTorch and trained on the Kaggle platform with hardware specifications: Intel(R) Xeon(R) CPU @ 2.00GHz; GPU Tesla P100 16 GB with CUDA 11.4.